 Long-term burial of POC in lake sediments is the mechanism by which lakes permanently remove carbon from the global carbon cycle, and is therefore a critical flux in our understanding of sink dynamics of both allochthonous and autochthonous POC (Cole et al. 2002, Tranvik et al. 2009).
-Permanent POC burial in lakes is a product of in-lake POC concentrations, POC particle sizes and associated settling rates, sediment particle size and density that affect resuspension, lake hydrodynamics that affect settling rates and resuspension, and benthic biogeochemistry (Downing et al. 2008, Xu et al. 2013).
-Methods for estimating sediment accumulation rates are diverse and have commonly included functions based on lake area, particularly for studies containing multiple lakes (Canham et al. 2004, Hanson et al. 2004).
+Permanent POC burial in lakes is a product of in-lake POC concentrations, POC particle sizes and associated settling rates, sediment particle size and density that control resuspension, lake hydrodynamics that affect settling rates and resuspension, and benthic biogeochemistry (Downing et al. 2008, Xu et al. 2013).
+Methods for estimating sediment accumulation rates are diverse and commonly includ functions based on lake area, particularly for studies containing multiple lakes (Canham et al. 2004, Hanson et al. 2004).
 Previous studies have estimated burial rates using sediment cores (Yang et al. 2008, Klump et al. 2009, Heathcote & Downing 2012), sediment traps (Jonsson et al. 2001, Ramlal et al. 2003), or estimates based on changing bathymetry (Downing 2008).
 A challenge associated with estimating accumulation rates is the reliance on point measurements to characterize sediment accumulation rates that can vary dramatically over both space and time.
 Allochthonous and autochthonous POC that is not buried is mineralized directly or leached in the form of DOC and exported via surface or groundwater (Cole et al. 1984).
 In some lakes, although not included in this study, there is carbon efflux from lakes in the form of insect production and emergence (Vander Zanden and Gratton 2011).
 Exports represent allochthonous inputs to downstream aquatic ecosystems and therefore contribute to landscape C cycling (Kling et al. 2000).

 Objective and research questions